-TLDR: Accounts-based marketing (ABM) has rapidly become a staple in the marketing and sales space, but getting it right takes a lot of time and investment.
-You need alignment across your marketing and sales teams, the ability to target and build relationships with individuals, the support of a robust tech platform, and so much more.
+TLDR: Accounts-based marketing (ABM) has rapidly become a staple in the marketing and sales space.
+But, getting it right takes a lot of time and investment.
+Successful ABM requires alignment across your marketing and sales teams, targeting and building relationships with individuals, supporting a robust tech platform and so much more.
 This leads to an important question: should you outsource this function to an agency?

-In a recent Tough Talks Made Easy, we talked about the value of accounts-based marketing (ABM) in landing deals with high ROI.
-The benefits are clear: ABM lets you be more efficient by focusing on a finite set of prospects, it fosters alignment between your sales and marketing teams, and it gives you more visibility into where your efforts are being spent.
+In a recent Tough Talks Made Easy, we discussed the value of account-based marketing (ABM) in landing deals with high ROI.
+The benefits are clear, ABM:

-Today, we’re taking a closer look at the principles that make a successful ABM strategy, as well as some key considerations that will help your CMO and CSO decide how best to implement it.
-Let’s dive in.
+Today, we’re taking a closer look at the principles that make a successful ABM strategy, and some key considerations that will help your CMO and CSO decide how best to implement it.

-You shouldn’t have too many or too few criteria.
-Basically, you need enough to ensure that both marketers and sales reps are reflected in the selection process, but not so many that it makes it difficult to find more than a handful of accounts to pursue.
+You need enough parameters to ensure that both marketers and sales reps are reflected in the selection process, but not so many that it’s difficult to find more than a handful of accounts to pursue.

-The other consideration is technology.
-As ABM has become a more mainstream function for marketing and sales teams, we’ve seen the emergence of various ABM platforms.
-This includes the likes of Demandbase, 6sense, and Triblio.
 Choosing the right platform comes down to whether it solves the problems you want it to, whether it fits in your budget, and whether it integrates with your existing solutions.
 But it’s also important to remember that a tool is only as good as the strategy that’s behind it—and the team that uses it.
-As such, any investment in technology also requires a lot of time and effort to craft a robust strategy that has a high chance for success.

 Are these all things you and your leaders feel you can accomplish with the resources you have available?